 To protect the trout, all fishing is prohibited in and around all refuges as indicated by signage (below).
-Please do not disturb the trout that are seeking refuge within these areas and report any violations immediately 860-424-3333.
+Please do not disturb the trout that are seeking refuge within these areas and report any violations to DEEP law enforcement immediately 860-424-3333.